ianlewis/www.ianlewis.org/en/_posts/2024-05-30-understanding-github-artifact-attestations.md

 able to use this key material to make up their own provenance for a malicious artifact and sign it with the key.

-However, as we’ll see, this kind of attack is mostly mitigated by using Sigstore.
+However, as we’ll see, this kind of attack is somewhat mitigated by using Sigstore.

 ### SLSA Build L2+?